sizious/dc-chain/README.md

 	./cleanup.sh

-This will save a lot of space.
+This will save a lot of space by removing all unnecessary files.

 ## Final note

-Please see the comments at the top of the `Makefile` for more build options.
+Please see the comments at the top of the `config.mk` file for more build options.
+For example if something goes wrong, you may restart the compilation of the bogus step only rather than running the whole process again (e.g. to rebuild only `sh-elf-gcc`, you may run `make build-sh4-gcc`).